Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Methods

+Here we show a small example of linearization of a cubic term, which is used in the binary ILP formulation of the problem instances.
+If we want to linearize the following cubic term,

+where $x_i, x_j, x_k$ are binary variables.
+Then we can specify a logically equivalent formulation using the following linear constraints:

-The energy of the solution vectors produced by Gurobi when these two different methods are used are compared for all problem instances to ensure that the methods agree.
-In practice we found that these methods always agreed - however it is not clear whether the penalty weight used for the first method will always ensure an optimal solution is correctly encoded in the order-reduced polynomial.
+The energy of the solution vectors produced by Gurobi when these two different methods are used, are compared against each other (for a given problem instance) to ensure that the two methods agree.
+In practice we found that these methods always agreed - however it is not clear whether the penalty weight used for the first method will always ensure an optimal solution is correctly encoded in the order-reduced polynomial for arbitrary polynomials.

 In addition to being solved exactly using Gurobi, these Ising models are also sampled using an existing C++ implementation of simulated annealing that is available as a Python 3 library \texttt{dwave-neal}\footnote{\url{https://github.com/dwavesystems/dwave-neal}}.
-The simulated annealing algorithm performs a fixed set of Metropolis-Hastings spin updates, which we vary to be either $100$ or $1000$ where each update uses increasing $\beta$ values.
+The simulated annealing algorithm performs a fixed set of Metropolis-Hastings spin updates, which we vary to be either $100$ or $1000$ where each update uses a schedule of increasing $\beta$ values.
 The default \emph{geometric} simulated annealing schedule is used, which defines the values of $\beta$ at each step of the schedule. $\beta$ is the inverse temperature of the Boltzmann distribution $\frac{1}{k_BT}$, $T$ is the thermodynamic temperature, and $k_B$ is the Boltzmann constant \cite{kirkpatrick1983optimization}.
 The total number of simulated annealing simulations performed for each Ising model, where each simulation generates a single low-energy sample of the optimization problem, is fixed to be $50,000$.
-The computation quality of the simulated annealing sampling is measured using \textit{Time-to-solution} (TTS) \cite{R_nnow_2014}:
+The goal was to use a fixed number of samples that was reasonably large so that finite sampling does not dominate the reported statistics, but also computationally feasible to carry out the simulations in a reasonable amount of time.
+We use simulated annealing sampling strictly on the Ising models with no cubic terms, so as to avoid the increased computational overhead that comes from order reduction of the cubic terms (this particular simulated annealing solver works only with linear and quadratic terms).
+The computation quality of the simulated annealing sampling is measured using the well established heuristic probabilistic sampler based compute time metric \textit{Time-to-solution} (TTS) \cite{R_nnow_2014}: